Portaferry: Wildlife

 Algae.
 Records of algae such as Polysiphonia fibrata, Haraldiophyllum bonnemaisonii have been recorded from Portaferry.

 Demography

-2011 Census
+2021 census

-Portaferry is classified as an intermediate settlement by the NI Statistics and Research Agency (NISRA) (i.e. with population between 2,250 and 4,500 people).
-On Census day (27 March 2011) there were 2,511 people living in Portaferry.
+Portaferry is classified as a village by the Northern Ireland Statistics and Research Agency (NISRA) (i.e. with population less than 2,500).
+At the 2021 census there were 2,372 people living in Portaferry, a decrease of about 6% on the 2011 census figure of 2,514.
 Of these: